-Creating a Cash Flow Budget for your Small Business
+How to Create A Cash Flow Forecast for your Small Business

 A cash flow budget helps you see what cash your business will have available to meet expenses by recording the cash you expect to receive and pay out over a chosen period of time.
 It’s common – and a good idea – to prepare cash flow budgets weekly, monthly, bi-monthly or quarterly.

-A cash flow budget is actually one of the most important management tools of your business as it:
+A cash flow budget is one of the most important management tools of your business as it:

 - Helps you ensure your business meets its day-to-day commitments